trdthien/coding-challenges/roles/senior-php.md

 * REST Structure
 * Unit Testing
 * Logging
-* Use of services, controller, and models
+* Use of services, controllers, and models
 * Use of Symfony3 as a framework
 * Best practices
 * Reusable code